piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Consider the situation when you have three themes, where only two of them are related in some way and the third one is whole different (different logic or maybe different graphics).
-You can create a first bundle e.g. **FooBundle** for these two related themes and for the third one create another bundle e.g. **BooBundle**.
+You can create a first bundle e.g. **FooBundle** for these two related themes and create a second bundle e.g. **BooBundle** for the third theme.

 The directory structure could looks like below: